-- Loss of use of the school network, computers/devices and software, including Internet access.
-The student will be expected to complete work on a non-networked, stand-alone computer system. - Issuance of letters to a student's file/detentions, if applicable. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.
+- Loss of use of the school network, computers/devices and software, including Internet access. - Issuance of letters to a student's file/detentions, if applicable. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.